 The trend is likely to continue in this direction.
 In the future, expect to see an emerging class of Social and/or Impact investors who will be looking to invest in companies that view social responsibility as a building block for their success.

 There is a set of venture finance issues that I’ve heard now for the past 30 years.
-These issues come up for most, if not all, entrepreneurs in early- and growth-stage companies.
+These issues come up for most, if not all, Fellows in early- and growth-stage companies.
 These are the 8 principles around which I’ve designed my New Venture Finance course at UC Berkeley and which I’ve derived from nearly 30 years in the Silicon Valley.

 The cycle is similar for both for-profit companies, like the ones I’ve worked with in the Silicon Valley, as well as non-profit companies, like the ones that I am now working more and more with today.